zoematr/FL4ME/README.md

-# FLfraud: A Flower / PyTorch app
+# FedCAD: A Flower / PyTorch app

 ## Install dependencies and project